Spherical cap discrepancy of perturbed lattices under the Lambert projection: Intermediate results and proof of Theorem

 \begin{lemma} $C_L^\fatone\ \leq\ 3$. \end{lemma} \begin{proof} Note that the map $L^{-1}$ projects points from the sphere, parallel to the plane $\R^2\times\{0\}$, to the enveloping cylinder (or rather cylindrical surface).
-The cylinder is then scaled to a square of area 1.
-In order to bound the length of the curve $L^{-1}(\partial C)$ (or rather $L^{-1}(\partial C\cap \s_p)$, but we choose to ignore the poles), it will be enough to work with the projection on the enveloping cylinder, where we make following observation.
+The cylinder is then "cut", "rolled" out flat and scaled to a square of area 1.
+In order to bound the length of the curve $L^{-1}(\partial C\cap \s_p)$, it will be enough to work with the projection on the enveloping cylinder, where we make following observation that we consider obviously true: